BlueQuartzSoftware/simplnx/src/Plugins/SimplnxCore/docs/SliceTriangleGeometryFilter.md

 ## Description

 This **Filter** slices an input **Triangle Geometry**, producing an **Edge Geometry**.
-The user can control the direction along which the slicing occurs, the range over which to slice (either the entire range of the geoemtry or a specified subregion), and the spacing bewteen slices.
+The user can control the range over which to slice (either the entire range of the geoemtry or a specified subregion), and the spacing bewteen slices.
+Currently this filter only supports slicing along the direction of the z axis.
 The total area and perimieter of each slice is also computed and stored as an attribute on each created slice.

 Additionally, if the input **Triangle Geometry** is labeled with an identifier array (such as different regions or features), the user may select this array and the resulting edges will inherit these identifiers.